gumag/gumag.github.io/_posts/2018-03-16-hearing-adhan-guided-ne-to-islam.md

 about to perform jihad and blow himself up along with innocent people," Malik, who is the Dubai administrator of SMPII (Sangguniang Masang Pilipino International Inc.), said.

 "I was wrong.
-I learned and fully understood that Islam is a religion of peace
-- and I experienced first-hand in Dubai about religious tolerance and how people of various religions can live in peaceful co-existence," he added.
+I learned and fully understood that Islam is a religion of peace; and I experienced first-hand in Dubai about religious tolerance and how people of various religions can live in peaceful co-existence," he added.

 Malik fervently studied the Holy Quran, attended Islamic studies and even emerged on top of his batch during exams on Islam.
 He fully embraced Islam and